This is an index of static pages, which, unlike posts, are likely to be slowly updated over time, or are for general reference.

 In all my years I have never seen such a situation, and over the years teams have become more widely distributed.
 As such, “mastership” was troublesome for administrator, and confusing for users.

-In order to mitigate this “explicit mastership” was introduced (in v3, I think).
+In order to mitigate this explicit mastership was introduced (in v3, I think).
 So now mastership of a branch could be moved around on different files.
-This is an improvement given the following assumption: * All members working on a given set of files are working against a single replica.
+This is an improvement given the following assumption:

 Strike two.
 There are always files that multiple teams need to modify.
 Furthermore, this sort of mastership is confusing.